juj/fbcp-ili9341/README.md

 Unfortunately a limitation of SPI connected displays is that the VSYNC line signal is not available on the display controllers when they are running in SPI mode, so it is not possible to do vsync locked updates even if the SPI bus bandwidth on the display was fast enough.
 For example, the 4 ILI9341 displays I have can all be run faster than 75MHz so SPI bus bandwidth-wise all of them would be able to update a full frame in less than a vsync interval, but it is not possible to synchronize the updates to vsync since the display controllers do not report it.
 (If you do know of a display that does expose a vsync clock signal even in SPI mode, you can try implementing support to locking on to it)

 You can choose between two distinct types of tearing artifacts: *straight line tearing* and *diagonal tearing*.
 Whichever looks better is a bit subjective, which is why both options exist.
 I prefer the straight line tearing artifact, it seems to be less intrusive than the diagonal tearing one.
 To toggle this, edit the option `#define DISPLAY_FLIP_OUTPUT_XY_IN_SOFTWARE` in `config.h`.
 When this option is enabled, `fbcp-ili9341` produces straight line tearing, and consumes a few % more CPU power.
 By default Pi 3B builds with straight line tearing, and Pi Zero with the faster diagonal tearing.
+Check out the video [Latency and tearing test #2: GPIO input to display latency in fbcp-ili9341 and tearing modes](https://www.youtube.com/watch?v=EOICdpjiqv8) to see in slow motion videos how these two tearing modes look like.

 To get tearing free updates, you should use a DPI display, or a good quality HDMI display.
-Beware that cheap small 3.5" HDMI displays such as KeDei do also tear - that is, even if they are controlled via HDMI, they don't actually seem to implement VSYNC timed internal operation.
+Beware that [cheap small 3.5" HDMI displays such as KeDei do also tear](https://www.youtube.com/watch?v=1yvmvv0KtNs) - that is, even if they are controlled via HDMI, they don't actually seem to implement VSYNC timed internal operation.

 #### Failed to allocate GPU memory!